repoofideas/blog/_posts/2020-03-16-Case-for-Interpretable-Machine-Learning.md

 layout: post
 description: Why should you care about the black box?
 categories: [Interpretable Machine Learning], [Natural Language Processing]
-title: An Example Markdown Post
+title: A Case for Interpretable Machine Learning
 ---

 From video recommendation, autonomous vehicles to predictive medicine, machine learning(ML) systems are ubiquitous in decision making process.
 ML systems are often labeled as black-box models, since their complexity makes it challenging for human evaluation or understanding.
 Recently, Geoffrey Hinton, one of the founders of deep learning, tweeted the following: